isomorphic-software/smartclient-docs/kb_topics/sqlConnectionPooling.md

 SQLDataSource communicates with database products using [JDBC Connection objects](http://docs.oracle.com/javase/7/docs/api/java/sql/Connection.html).
 These Connections are provided by the individual database products' JDBC drivers; they either wrap the database's native mechanism for a client-server connection, or they implement a pure Java equivalent of the same thing.
 All read and update operations performed by SQL DataSource take place via one of these connections.
 Also, [SQL transactions](../classes/DataSource.md#attr-datasourceautojointransactions) are implemented by having the queue of related updates take place through the same connection, with a single commit (or rollback) at the end of the queue.

 Database connections are a limited resource, and they can also be expensive to acquire.
-For both of these reasons, SmartClient by default uses the Apache DBCP pooling library to maintain a pool of resuable connections; alternatively, we can use the HikariCP library for the same purpose - see below.
+For both of these reasons, SmartClient by default uses the Apache DBCP pooling library to maintain a pool of resuable connections.
 Connections are borrowed from the pool as required, and returned to the pool when they are no longer needed, and the pooling library ensures that connections are only lent out to one borrowing process at any given time.
 This arrangement is efficient in terms of both connection acquisition speed and the number of connections required

 *   Reusing an existing connection is typically faster than asking the database for a new one; depending on the database, it can be much faster
 *   Reusing the same connections over and over means that applications require fewer connections to handle the same workload.
 Even busy applications handling hundreds of concurrent users typically require a much smaller number of pooled connections than might be thought at first glance

 For these reasons, we ship SmartClient with connection pooling switched on, and we recommend you leave it that way.
-#### Connection pool settings - DBCP
+#### Connection pool settings
-You configure the behavior of DBCP-based SQL connection pooling with the following `server.properties` settings (note, many of these settings map directly to settings in the underlying DBCP library; you can find out more about their effects in the [DBCP docs](http://commons.apache.org/proper/commons-dbcp/configuration.html).
-Also note these settings are specific to DBCP and have no effect at all if you are using HikariCP as your connection pooling solution):
+You configure the behavior of SQL connection pooling with the following `server.properties` settings (note, many of these settings map directly to settings in the underlying DBCP library; you can find out more about their effects in the [DBCP docs](http://commons.apache.org/proper/commons-dbcp/configuration.html)):

 | sql.pool.enabled | Set true/false to enable or disable the entire SQL connection pooling feature.
 Defaults to true |
 |---|---|